-Edmund Sixtus Muskie 1980 - 1981 When FSO Elinor Constable was summoned to the executive director's office in 1972, she was startled to be told that since she was engaged to be married, she must resign from the State Department.
-She recalled in her ADST Oral History, "I said, 'You can't force me to resign.
-If you want me out of the Foreign Service, you have to fire me."
-She demanded to see the regulation requiring female FSOs to resign when they married.
-In truth, there was none-it was just a custom.
+When FSO Elinor Constable was summoned to the executive director's office in 197, she was startled to be told that since she was engaged to be married, she must resign from the State Department.
+She recalled in her ADST Oral History, I said, You can't force me to resign.
+If you want me out of the Foreign Service, you have to fire me.'
+She demanded to see the regulation re uiring female FSOs to resign when they married.
+In truth, there was none it was just a custom.
 Constable's protest, the work of the Women's Action Organization, and growing pressure from a younger generation of women entering the workforce ended the practice and brought about other institutional change.
-Constable later served as ambassador to Kenya (1986-89) and assistant secretary for Oceans and

-International Environmental and Scientific Affairs.
+Constable later served as ssador to Kenya 1986-89 and assistant secretary for Oceans and International Environmental and Scientific Affairs.

-Throughout the postwar years, U.S. diplomats have been active in the Middle East as landmark events have occurred: the recognition of Israel in 1948; the CIA support for the overthrow of the Iranian government in 1953; oil-for-security deals with the Persian Gulf monarchies; the 1979 Israeli-Egyptian peace accord; the 1979-1981 hostage crisis in Tehran; 1983 terrorist bombings of the U.S. embassy and Marine barracks in Lebanon that killed more than 300; Iraq's invasion of Kuwait and the resulting Gulf War in 1991; the Israeli-PLO Oslo peace agreement in 1994; the U.S. invasion of Iraq in 2003; the Arab Spring demonstrations of 2011; a nuclear arms control deal with Iran in 2015; and conflicts in Libya, Syria, and Yemen.
+hroughout the postwar years, U.S. diplomats have been active in the Middle East as landmark events have occurred the recognition of Israel in 1948 the CIA support for the overthrow of the Iranian government in 1953 oil-forsecurity deals with the Persian Gulf monarchies the 1979 Israeli-Egyptian peace accord the 1979-1981 hostage crisis in Tehran 1983 terrorist bombings of the U.S. embassy and Marine barracks in Lebanon that killed more than 300 Ira 's invasion of Kuwait and the resulting Gulf War in 1991 the Israeli-PLO Oslo peace agreement in 1994 the U.S. invasion of Ira in 003 the Arab Spring demonstrations of 011 a nuclear arms control deal with Iran in 015 and conflicts in Libya, Syria, and Yemen.

 U.S. mediation in conflicts around the world became a prominent feature of the post-World War II period.
-The United States played a mediating role in the Somali-Ethiopian conflict in 1977; in Namibia, Zimbabwe, and South Africa in the 1970s and early 1980s; and in Ulster and the former Yugoslavia in the 1990s.
+The United States played a mediating role in the Somali-Ethiopian conflict in 1977 in Namibia, imbabwe, and South Africa in the 1970s and early 1980s and in Ulster and the former Yugoslavia in the 1990s.

 In 1975, Congress created the position of Coordinator of Humanitarian Affairs in the Office of the Deputy Secretary.
 In 1977, President Carter elevated its status and appointed Assistant Secretary Patricia Derian to lead the Bureau of Human Rights and Humanitarian Affairs.
 Since then, human rights concerns have been part of the department's responsibilities, from annual reporting to bilateral and multilateral negotiations.

 This period, especially the 1970s, witnessed major changes in personnel policies regarding female officers, spouses, and families in the foreign affairs agencies.
 Efforts were made to increase recruitment of women and minorities and to assure fairness in the promotion process.
-A 1972 directive stated that Foreign Service spouses could no longer be required to perform uncompensated services, nor could any comments about them be included in an officer's efficiency reports.
-As of 1972, femaile Foreign Service officers could no longer be required to resign from the service if they married.
-In 1978, the State Department established the Family Liaison Office (FLO) to assist families from all foreign affairs agencies at home and abroad.
+A 197 directive stated that Foreign Service spouses could no longer be re uired to perform uncompensated services, nor could any comments about them be included in an officer's efficiency reports.
+As of 197, femaile Foreign Service officers could no longer be re uired to resign from the service if they married.
+In 1978, the State Department established the Family Liaison Office FLO to assist families from all foreign affairs agencies at home and abroad.